 16. Remember The Tray:

-Here is another fun memory game that will work for kids of all ages.
+Here is another memory game that will work for kids of all ages and help them have fun.

 - Get a big tray or plate and ask your kids to fill them up with objects from within the house or garden.
 Your kids have to try and get as many things as possible inside the plate, so make sure the items are small.
 Also, make sure the kids don’t show their find to the other kids and give it only to you.